 3. Role of Diagrams in Anthropology Preparation

 - Diagrams given with relevant and clear information will be more appealing, hence neat diagrams in Physical Anthropology will be an edge for candidates.
-Hence, advised practicing diagrams.
+Hence, advised practising diagrams.

 - Moreover, diagrams are significant as candidates can draw a picture which makes them write an explanation of the concept easy